garyham/fluxurious/README.md

 # Fluxurious

-## Why?
+## What is it?

+I like to think of it as the love child of Redux and React.

 I wanted a strongly typed event/store system with easy integration into React (16+).

-It does similar things to Redux in that it has stores and events (aka actions) and it supports injection of state from props but it is not Redux.
+It does similar things to Redux in that it has stores and events (aka actions) and it supports injection of state from props but it is **not** Redux.
 Time-travelling debug was not a design intent, nor has it any of the tool chain support.

 I was strongly influenced, both positively and negatively, by Redux (reducers, connect() and the separation of concerns), immutable data and reactive programming (RxJs) and I am a huge typescript fan.

+## Install

+npm i -S fluxurious

+## Prerequisites

+React 16 (needs new Context mechanism);
+Typescript ^2.9.0 is the version I tested with but the types should work with most.

-## Events
+# Events

-### Creating
+## Creating

 Creating is simple.